rust-lang/book/nostarch/chapter07.md

 Next, place the code that was in the curly brackets into a new file named *src/front_of_house.rs*, as shown in Listing 7-22.
-The compiler knows to look in this file because of the module declaration it found in the crate root with the name `front_of_house`.
+The compiler knows to look in this file because it came across the module declaration in the crate root with the name `front_of_house`.

 Filename: src/front_of_house.rs